Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Results and Discussion

-For the same array, in Fig. \ref{fig:Csca_spectrum}b we show the normalized scattered far field for a fixed wavelength $\lambda = 600$ nm.
-The reference Mie solution, obtained for $M = 30$, is included for comparison.
+The relative error on the scattering cross section is defined as $ \epsilon\{C_{sca}\} = {|C_{sca} - \bar{C}_{sca}|}/{\bar{C}_{sca}}$, where $\bar{C}_{sca}$ is the reference solution obtained by the multiparticle Mie theory.
+The achieved error is lower than $0.02$ all over the investigated spectral range.
+For the same array, in Fig. \ref{fig:Csca_spectrum}(b) we show the normalized squared magnitude of the (far) scattered electric field at a given wavelength $\lambda = 600$ nm.
+The reference Mie solution, obtained for $N_{\max} = 30$, is included for comparison.
 An excellent agreement is found.